Primitiv

 Verify in CI

-Gate the build on unresolved conflicts and stale contracts.
+Gate the build on unresolved conflicts, token misuse, and stale contracts.

-primitiv verify re-runs the build and exits non-zero when the contract is stale or has unresolved conflicts.
-Run it in CI to catch drift before it ships.
+primitiv verify re-runs the build and exits non-zero when the contract is stale, has unresolved conflicts, or has hardcoded literals in source that bypass the contract.
+Run it in CI to catch drift, conflicts, and token misuse before they ship.

 What it checks